Probably my most watched and favorite movie is Out of Africa.

 There is definitely an emptiness in the space he used to occupy in the family tree above me, and a few “I wish I woulduvs…”

 My dad accomplished quite a few things in business during his peak and was well rooted in the Shriners and Abraham Lincoln museum.
+He was once one of the most sought after programmers in the state of Illinois – long before most of the world knew what a programmer was.

 Will They Remember Me?